Owain Wyn Evans

 Owain Wyn Evans (born 9 March 1984) is a Welsh broadcaster and drummer.
-He is a radio DJ and TV presenter, and previously a weather presenter on North West Tonight and BBC Breakfast.
-Evans is also a regular item presenter for the television magazine and chat show programme The One Show.
+He hosts BBC Radio 2's early breakfast show and previously presented weather bulletins on BBC Look North, North West Tonight and BBC Breakfast.
+Evans is also a regular item presenter for The One Show.

 In addition to his television work, he is known for his drumming, social media and LGBTQ activism.
 He is patron of the charity LGBT Foundation.